A boy smiles as he shows how he washes his hands in clean water.

 Ensure schools and health centres are equipped with gender-responsive, accessible WASH facilities

 World Vision’s WASH programs bring safe drinking water and improved sanitation and hygiene practices to communities around the world.
-We prioritize making improved water sources and sanitation facilities accessible for the most vulnerable, including people with disabilities and those on the socioeconomic margins—often women and girls.
-Our water, sanitation and hygiene programs take place in both fragile and stable settings.
+We prioritize making improved water sources and sanitation facilities accessible for the most vulnerable, including marginalized groups—often women, girls and people with disabilities.
+Our water, sanitation and hygiene programs take place in both fragile

-At the systemic level, we collaborate with local health authorities to support better access to WASH services, which are essential when providing basic healthcare to girls and boys.
-In schools, World Vision works to provide access to safe water and improved sanitation through upgraded gender-responsive latrines along with hygiene education, including menstrual hygiene management.
-Facilities are modified where needed so students with physical disabilities can access and use them.
+At the systemic level, we collaborate with local authorities to support better access to WASH services, which are essential when providing basic healthcare to girls and boys.
+In schools, World Vision works to provide access to safe water and improved sanitation through upgraded, gender-responsive latrines along with hygiene education, including menstrual hygiene management.
+To provide ease of access, facilities are modified where needed for students with physical disabilities.

-In fragile contexts, we provide gender-responsive WASH services among populations affected by disasters and within camps for refugees or internally displaced people.
+In fragile contexts, we provide gender-responsive WASH services in camps for refugees and internally displaced people.

 ...